 - Get access to salary database on discount.

 - Specialize in a specific technical communication field through SIGs(special interest groups).

-- Get a discount on the price for certificate courses and on insurance programs.
+- Get a discount on the price of certificate courses and on insurance programs.

-- Gain knowledge of updated job listings by having access to STC job bank.
+- Gain knowledge of updated job listings by having access to the STC job bank.